dcmshi/mappedin-challenge/README.md

 # How to Run

-Make sure you have [npm installed](http://blog.npmjs.org/post/85484771375/how-to-install-npm), then navigate to the mappedin-challenge folder and run `npm-start`.
-The app should now be available at [http://localhost:3000/](http://localhost:3000/).
+Make sure you have [npm installed](http://blog.npmjs.org/post/85484771375/how-to-install-npm), then navigate to the mappedin-challenge folder and run `npm install` to make sure you have the necessary packages, then run `npm start`.
+The app should now be available locally at [http://localhost:3000/](http://localhost:3000/).